xLightsSequencer/xLights/README.txt

-   -- bug (dkulp)  FPP controller upload DMX channels are off by 1 -- bug (dkulp)  ModelPreview window not refreshing if model not selected -- enh (keith)  Prevent model chains from breaking when chained models are deleted -- bug (keith)  Fix xSchedule pauses when web connection interupted -- enh (keith)  Make fixed timing tracks more obvious and make them convertable to unfixed -- enh (keith)  Adjust xSchedule FPP sync packets to match v2.x new send pattern -- bug (keith)  Fix deleting a model containing a submodel which is in a group generates non-sensical
+   -- bug (dkulp)  FPP controller upload DMX channels are off by 1 -- bug (dkulp)  ModelPreview window not refreshing if model not selected -- enh (keith)  Prevent model chains from breaking when chained models are deleted -- bug (keith)  Fix xSchedule pauses when web connection interrupted -- enh (keith)  Make fixed timing tracks more obvious and make them convertible to unfixed -- enh (keith)  Adjust xSchedule FPP sync packets to match v2.x new send pattern -- bug (keith)  Fix deleting a model containing a submodel which is in a group generates non-sensical
                    errors and removes all the submodels from the group.